+Mimetic discretizations use primal and dual spatial grids as shown in Figure \ref{Figure-Dual-Grid} and the notation for the nodes, edges, faces and cells of the grid are given in Table \ref{Dual Primal Grids} while the notation for scalar and vector fields are given in Table \ref{scalar and vector fields}.
+It is important that the components of vector fields are not located at the same points in the grid.
+All scalar and vector fields are defined on all of space are assumed to converge to zero far from the origin.
+The discussion for boundary value problems is more complex and will be started in Section \ref{Implementaion 2D}.

-As summarized in Table \ref{Table-Dual-Primal} there two types of scalar fields and also two type of vector fields on both the primal and dual grids.
-On the primary grid there are scalar fields $s$ that do not have a spatial dimensions, vector fields $\vec t$ (for tangent) that have dimension $1/d$, vector fields $\vec n$ (for normal) that have units $1/d^2$, and scalar fields with dimension $1/d^3$ (as in densities) while the dual grid has the same types of fields labeled with a superscript star as in $s^\star$.
+There two types of scalar fields and also two type of vector fields on both the primal and dual grids.
+On the primal grid there are scalar fields $s$ that do not have a spatial dimension, vector fields $\vec t$ (for tangent) that have spatial dimension $1/d$, vector fields $\vec n$ (for normal) that have units $1/d^2$, and scalar fields with spatial dimension $1/d^3$ (as in densities) while the dual grid has the same types of fields labeled with a superscript star as in $s^\star$.
+Note that at each point in the grid there is a value from both the primal and dual fields.
+These fields are different because their spatial dimensions are not the same.

-It is important that at each point in the grid there is a value from both the primal and dual fields, but why not just take them to be the same?
-Because their spatial dimensions are not the same.
-Historically, this appeared in the Yee grid for Maxwell equations \cite{Yee1966} which is discuss in Section \ref{E and M section}.
+Historically, this type of discretization appeared in the Yee grid for Maxwell equations \cite{Yee1966} which will be discussed in Section \ref{E and M section}.